PathwayCommons/reconx-to-biopax/README.md

 This project depends on Paxtools and JSBML libraries.
 We implemented the converter so that this project can be used as a library by other projects as well.
-The main class of this project, `ReconxToBiopaxConverter`, serves as an example to show how to use this API:
+The main class of this project, `ReconxToBiopax`, serves as an example to show how to use this API:

 	//java